AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/installrun.md

 and quite a few others.

 #### Opening Anaconda's shell on different OSs
-* **Windows:** Open the **Anaconda PowerShell Prompt** application, which will have been installed when you installed Anaconda.
+* **Windows:** Open the **Anaconda Powershell Prompt** application, which will have been installed when you installed Anaconda.
+This can be found in the Start menu under Anaconda3, or in the applications list in Anaconda Navigator (which is also in the Start menu in the same place).
 * **Linux and MacOS**: just open a Bash shell

 ### Installing on Ubuntu / MacOS
 Assuming you have successfully installed Anaconda and cloned or downloaded PCOT as above:

 * Open a bash shell
 * **cd** to the PCOT directory (which contains this file).
 * Run the command **conda create -n pcot python=3.8 poetry**.
 This will create an environment called **pcot** which uses Python 3.8 and the Poetry dependency and packaging manager.
 It may take some time.
 * Activate the environment with **conda activate pcot**.
 * Now run **poetry install**.
 This will set up all the packages PCOT is dependent on and install PCOT.
 * You should now be able to run **pcot** to start the application.

 ### Installing on Windows